* Deutsche Boerse would be fined 10.5 mln euro under deal

 * Deutsche Boerse: allegations "unfounded in all respects"

-* Board to take some days to study settlement agreement (Updates with background and details)
+* Board to take some days to study settlement agreement (Adds statement from prosecutor, reporting credit)

-FRANKFURT, July 18 (Reuters) - Deutsche Boerse said on Tuesday Frankfurt's public prosecutor has offered to drop an investigation into Chief Executive Carsten Kengeter over allegations of insider trading if it agrees to pay two fines amounting to 10.5 million euros ($12.2 million).
+FRANKFURT, July 18 (Reuters) - Deutsche Boerse said on Tuesday that Frankfurt's public prosecutor has offered to drop an investigation into Chief Executive Carsten Kengeter over allegations of insider trading if it accepts two fines totalling 10.5 million euros ($12.2 million).

 Deutsche Boerse's board will spend some days reviewing the offer, outlined in a 10-page document that is not publicly available.